 What: Track visitor arrivals and drop-offs in your sales process with Funnel listening.
 Use a Funnel Insight for highly actionable insights on your sales process and to drill into the specifics of abandoning.
 You can create segments and interactions directly from the visualization.

 About BlueConic: The BlueConic Customer Data Platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.

 Why: You have sales processes on your website and want to find out where and when visitors start dropping off, in order to learn and improve your sales processes.

-Configuring the Funnel listener
+Configuring the Funnel Listener

 Start by naming the listener.
-Next, you specify the channels, URLs, or page where the Listener should be active.
+Next, specify the channels, URLs, or page where the listener should be active.
 If you choose a limited set of channels (instead of all pages on all channels), you can use wildcards to determine URL pattern rules that restrict the listener to certain pages.
 BlueConic automatically assumes a wildcard in front of and after the URL you enter: